frhhh/Flappy-Nyancat-Go/README.md

-# Flappy-Nyancat-Go
+# Jump-Jump-Frank

-**Flappy Nyancat Go** is an iOS game app inspire by Flappy Bird and Nyancat.
+**Jump-Jump-Frank** is an iOS game app inspire by Flappy Bird.

-Player touch then screen to make Nyancat fly and avoid obstacles.
+Player touch then screen to make Frank fly and avoid obstacles.

 The App made by Apple Xcode using swift 3.